wilkster/SnipShape/Readme.md

 - Snips Always On Top (toggle)
 - Confirm Snip Close if it has Shapes (toggle)
 - Auto Update Clipboard on snip (toggle)
-- Auto Save Clips to File on snip (toggle)
+- Auto Save clips to cile on snip (toggle)
 - Include Border With Clipboard Copy (toggle)
 - Include Border With File Save (toggle)
 - Open Saved Snips dialog to retrieve a prior saved snip or screenshot
-- Edit Settings File to edit additional settings
+- Edit Settings File in Notepad to edit additional settings

 ## Configuration Files